deblockt/cucumber-report-annotations-action/README.md

 ![demo](doc/demo.png)

+## Supported Formats

+This GitHub Action supports two formats:

+- JSON: The deprecated Cucumber report format.
+Prefer using the message format.
+If you use this format, the file extension should be `.json`.
+- Message: The new Cucumber report format using NDJSON (newline-delimited JSON) format.
+If you use this format, the file extension should be `.ndjson`.

-## parameters
+## Parameters

-- **access-token**: mandatory parameter.
-It's the github token to allow action to add check
+- **access-token**: Mandatory parameter.
+It's the GitHub token to allow the action to add checks.
-- **name** (optional, default: Cucumber report): the check name.
+- **name** (optional, default: Cucumber report): The check name.
-- **path** (optional, default: **/cucumber-report.json): the glob path to get cucumber report on json format
+- **path** (optional, default: **/cucumber-report.json): The glob path to get the Cucumber report in JSON format.
-- **check-status-on-error** (optional, default: failure): the check status to use on cucumber error.
-Can be 'neutral' or 'failure'
+- **check-status-on-error** (optional, default: failure): The check status to use on Cucumber error.
+Can be 'neutral' or 'failure'.
-- **check-status-on-undefined** (optional, default: success): the check status to use on cucumber undefined steps.
-Can be 'success', 'neutral' or 'failure'
+- **check-status-on-undefined** (optional, default: success): The check status to use on undefined steps.
+Can be 'success', 'neutral', or 'failure'.
-- **check-status-on-pending** (optional, default: success): the check status to use on cucumber pending steps.
-Can be 'success', 'neutral' or 'failure'
+- **check-status-on-pending** (optional, default: success): The check status to use on pending steps.
+Can be 'success', 'neutral', or 'failure'.
-- **annotation-status-on-error** (optional, default: failure): the annotation status on error.
-Can be 'notice', 'warning', 'failure'
+- **annotation-status-on-error** (optional, default: failure): The annotation status on error.
+Can be 'notice', 'warning', or 'failure'.
-- **annotation-status-on-undefined** (optional): the annotation status on undefined steps.
-Can be 'notice', 'warning', 'failure'. if this property is not set, no annotation will be generated for undefined steps
+- **annotation-status-on-undefined** (optional): The annotation status on undefined steps.
+Can be 'notice', 'warning', or 'failure'.
+If this property is not set, no annotation will be generated for undefined steps.
-- **annotation-status-on-pending** (optional): the annotation status on pending steps.
-Can be 'notice', 'warning', 'failure'. if this property is not set, no annotation will be generated for pending steps
+- **annotation-status-on-pending** (optional): The annotation status on pending steps.
+Can be 'notice', 'warning', or 'failure'.
+If this property is not set, no annotation will be generated for pending steps.
-- **number-of-test-error-to-fail-job** (optional): indicate the number of test in error to fail the build.
-If the value is -1 this action will never fail the build.
+- **number-of-test-error-to-fail-job** (optional): Indicates the number of tests in error to fail the build.
+If the value is -1, this action will never fail the build.
 By default, this action will not cause the build to fail.
-- **show-global-summary-report** (optional): if it is set to true, a full summary report will be display for each feature file.
+- **show-global-summary-report** (optional): If set to true, a full summary report will be displayed for each feature file.

-## outputs
+## Outputs

-the following variable are availables as output (where output name if the json file name with ' ' replaced by '_' and wihout '.json'):
+The following variables are available as output (where the output name is the JSON file name with spaces replaced by underscores and without the '.json' extension):

-- `${output}_failed_scenarios`: number of failed scenario
+- `${output}_failed_scenarios`: Number of failed scenarios.
-- `${output}_undefined_scenarios`: number of undefined scenario
+- `${output}_undefined_scenarios`: Number of undefined scenarios.
-- `${output}_pending_scenarios`: number of pending scenario
+- `${output}_pending_scenarios`: Number of pending scenarios.
-- `${output}_passed_scenarios`: number of passed scenario
+- `${output}_passed_scenarios`: Number of passed scenarios.
-- `${output}_failed_steps`: number of failed steps
+- `${output}_failed_steps`: Number of failed steps.
-- `${output}_undefined_steps`: number of undefined steps
+- `${output}_undefined_steps`: Number of undefined steps.
-- `${output}_pending_steps`: number of pending steps
+- `${output}_pending_steps`: Number of pending steps.
-- `${output}_passed_steps`: number of passed steps
+- `${output}_passed_steps`: Number of passed steps.